realKarthikNair/realme-ui-debloater/README.md

 ## How to Use

 `1.
-Download the source code zip from releases and extract it`
+Download the latest source code zip from releases and extract it`
 `2.
 Turn on usb debugging (Google how to)`
 `3.
 Run the DebloatRealme.bat file`